pawelblaszczyk5/planner-tokenami/README.md

 | Initial Paint              | 43ms     | 20ms        |
 | Initial Paint, 4x slowdown | 170ms    | 92ms        |

 As you can see, interactions timing are pretty similar, even slightly favouring Tokenami in my measurements.
-However, Initial Paint timings hit a bit.
-"Interaction" is basically changing date in calendar to other day, on a page with 25 events.
+However, Initial Paint timings slumps a bit.
+"Interaction" is changing date on the calendar inside of the app and measuring how long does it take to update, it doesn't include the hovering part to mitigate human impact.

 ### Selectors

 Microsoft Edge has this nice selector tab that lets you see how much time exact selectors took.
 Here I'm putting example screenshots from the "Initial Paint, 4x slowdown" test.
+Treat this metric with caution I find this selectors performance really vary run-to-run.
+I've included it more as an interesting fact and please treat it more like a general idea of which selectors are slow and what can be improved.

 #### TailwindCSS